sew-k/cheap-flight-search/README.md

 2. Before searching for itineraries in ItineraryView it is needed to set up data by clicking "set airports" button

 3. Not handled exception when User duplicates searching requests for Itineraries
-4. CalendarView is now useless due to not store current data about User and it's calendar
+4. ~~CalendarView is now useless due to not store current data about User and it's calendar~~ - FIXED